hwoodall106/fhirsqldemo/README.md

 ## Overview:

-- We generate synthetic patient populations via Synthea
+- Generate synthetic patient populations via Synthea
-- Send them via HTTP to a FHIR Server hosted on AWS
+- Post them to a FHIR Server hosted on AWS
-- Use the FHIRSQLBuilder to map the properties of FHIR resources into columns in custom table definitions
+- The FHIR SQL Builder maps the properties of FHIR resources into columns in custom table definitions
-- The FHIRSQLBuilder then loads the data into these tables automatically
+- The FHIR SQL Builder projects the data into these tables
-- We can build custom cubes based on these tables and create dashboards on top of the cubes to visualise the data
+- Build custom cubes based on these tables and create dashboards on top of the cubes to visualise the data

 ## To explore our existing demo: